 Berryessa/North San José Station: Fall 2016 Update

 Major construction activities continue at the site of the future Berryessa/North San José BART Station.
 Site preparation, which involved the relocation of underground utilities and the demolition of former office buildings is completed.
 Upper Penitencia Creek, adjacent to where the station campus will be located, has been rerouted and restored to a more natural setting.
 The environmental project fulfills environmental and ecological mitigation requirements associated with the VTA's BART Silicon Valley Extension Project.
 The construction of the Berryessa Station Way vehicular bridge, which spans Upper Penitencia Creek, is complete.
 When the new BART station is opened, the new bridge will connect Berryessa Road with the station campus.
 The elevated track structure has been completed above Berryessa Road, Mabury Road, and within the station area.
 Construction of the 1,200-space parking garage is also complete.
-Construction of the station will continue through 2018.
+Construction and testing of the station will continue through 2019.

 Upper Penitencia Creek (UPC) Trail Connector